Gualeguaychú Airport

 Gualeguaychú Airport (Aeropuerto de Gualeguaychú) (IATA: GHU, ICAO: SAAG) is an airport serving Gualeguaychú, a city in the Entre Ríos Province of Argentina.
 The city is 17 km inland from the Uruguay River, which is the border between Argentina and Uruguay.
 The airport is 6 km west of Gualeguaychú.

 The Gualeguaychu VOR-DME (Ident: GUA) is located on the field.
+It also serves the Paysandú Airport in nearby Paysandú, Uruguay.